 The next step is to give the trees something to sit in.
 I had a green harvest basket that I used in a previous project.
 It was the right size for my tall tree and matched the green leaves nicely.

-I also have lots of terracotta saucers since I also love to garden.
-I added green moss to the saucer and brown sphagnum moss to the basket for the trees to sit on.
+To give these trees a polished appearance, I added green moss to the saucer and brown sphagnum moss to the basket for the trees to sit on.

 Adding these to the DIY leaf trees gave me a harvest themed centerpiece decoration